These Are the Most Naturally Beautiful States in America

 State capital: Albany

 It may be obvious to Americans, but foreigners often don’t know about the immense natural beauty of New York state.
 Blame New York City for taking all of the attention.

 First of all, the state boasts two mountain ranges, the Adirondacks and the Catskills, which make for some of the best fall foliage trips in the whole country.
-There’s also many fluvial landscapes, courtesy of Lake Erie, Lake Ontario and the Atlantic.
+There are also many fluvial landscapes, courtesy of Lake Erie, Lake Ontario and the Atlantic.

 Yes, the beaches are cold and windy, but they still make for some fascinating views, especially when you can drive to the mountains from them in a couple of hours.